Weekdays 9:30am - 7pm.

 Alleviating symptoms and remove fat: Lipedema Surgery

 The procedure is carried out under local anaesthesia with the patient under twilight sedation in an accredited Day Surgery Center in Singapore.
-The aim of lipedema surgery is to correct and remove the abnormal fat tissue of lipedema.

-Post-liposuction MLD therapy and compression garments over several weeks to months are equally important to prevent oedema or fluid retention after that.
-Post-operatively, most lipedema patients experience a significant improvement in their symptoms, albeit with varying outcomes.
+Post-liposuction MLD therapy and compression garments over several weeks to a couple of months are equally essential to prevent oedema or fluid retention after that.

 Lipedema is made worse with weight gain or obesity.
 Hence, it is essential to avoid weight gain, or even better, to start losing weight after treatment to prevent recurrence.